eove/orca/docs/story/afterword.md

 ### Verifying the workflow document

 The workflow document is the starting point for using O.R.CA.
 If the document is wrong, then the security of the root CA is at risk.
-See the end of chapter [one factor of authentication is not enough](./mfa.md) for an exemple of an attack on it and chapter [Is this for real?](./story/verify-workflow.md) for more explainations.
+See the end of chapter [one factor of authentication is not enough](./mfa.md) for an example of an attack on it and chapter [Is this for real?](./story/verify-workflow.md) for more explanations.

 ### Using Shamir's Secret Sharing